CityOfZion/neo-boa/docs/source/overview.rst

 -  Compiles a subset of the Python language to the ``.avm`` format for use in the `Neo Virtual Machine`_.
--  Works for Python 3.4+
+-  Works for Python 3.6+

 What will it do
 ^^^^^^^^^^^^^^^

+-  Support dictionary objects
 -  Compile a larger subset of the Python language.